Bacon Wrapped Dates with Goat Cheese

 - Dates – My package of bacon had 18 slices, so I used 18 dates.
 Make sure they are fresh dates with the pits removed (or remove them with a small paring knife).

 - Goat Cheese – You can use the crumbled goat cheese or the goat cheese log.
-Both work equally well.
+Herbed goat cheese would be nice too.

-- Brown Sugar – Sprinkle some on top of the bacon, for a blast of flavor.
+- Brown Sugar – Sprinkle some on top of the bacon, for extra sweetness.
 Optional, of course.

 You’ll also need some toothpicks to secure the bacon to the dates.